MMACS11DC1-2025/class-exercises-Lugianed/2.5/README.md

 - [ ] **5.
 Code Quality**
   Code is well-organized, readable, and follows Python naming conventions.
-  *Advanced Criteria:* Uses modular design with functions to improve readability.

 - [ ] **6.
 Comments and Documentation**
   Includes meaningful comments that explain the logic and steps taken in the code.